-8. Infection Prevention and Control resources, education and training minimal cost covering administration and printing:
+8. Infection Prevention and Control resources, education and training

 The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Care Home in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related resources and CQC registration requirements.